mlin/spVCF/doc/SPEC.md

 Lastly, spVCF suggests the following convention to remove typically-unneeded detail from the matrix, and increase the compressibility of what remains, prior to the sparse encoding.
 In any cell with QC measures indicating zero non-reference reads (typically `AD=d,0` for some *d*, but this depends on how the pVCF-generating pipeline expresses non-reference read depth), report only `GT` and `DP` and omit any other fields.
 Also, round `DP` down to a power of two (0, 1, 2, 4, 8, 16, ...).

 This "squeezing" requires the encoder to reorder the colon-delimited fields in each cell so that `GT` and `DP` precede any other fields.
 Then it's valid for a subset of cells to omit remaining fields completely, as permitted by VCF.
 The FORMAT specification in column 9 of each line must reflect this reordering.
+Notice that not all reference-identical genotype calls are necessarily squeezed, namely if the QC data indicate even one non-reference read.

 The optional squeezing transformation can be applied to any pVCF, usually to great benefit, whether or not the spVCF sparse encoding is also used.